-The 15th annual Saint Paul String Quartet Competition (SPSQC) will take place on Saturday April 25, 2020 in Sundin Music Hall on the campus of Hamline University.
+The 15th annual Saint Paul String Quartet Competition (SPSQC) will take place on Saturday April 25, 2020 on YouTube Live.
 The SPSQC attracts the best young string quartets in the country.
 We welcome your ensemble's entry and wish you great success at the event.

 Quartets selected for the Final Round will compete for cash prizes, medals, certificates, and awards.
 They will be adjudicated by the renowned CATALYST QUARTET.